-Applications are currently being accepted for the January 2022 Reserve Constable training class.
+Applications are currently being accepted for 2022 Reserve Constable training classes.

 The Central Saanich Police Service Reserve Program offers an exciting and challenging volunteer experience.
 Reserve Constables participate in a ride-along program, accompanying a police officer, as well as assisting in and observing their duties.